WELCOME TO WARNER UNIVERSITY

-How do I request a transcript?
+How Do I Request a Transcript?

 Grades are recorded by faculty and available on ROAR (Royals Online Access and Registration).
 Log in securely to monitor your grades and view your transcript.
 Final grades are due by faculty typically one week after each session end date.

-I think I'm ready to graduate, what do I do now?
+I Think I'm Ready to Graduate!
+What do I do Now?

 You must apply for graduation the semester before you intend to finish your degree program.
-The application process includes a degree audit, which will alert you to any problems or shortcomings in meeting graduation requirements.
+The application process includes a degree audit which will alert you to any problems or shortcomings in meeting graduation requirements.
 Graduation information is available online.

-Where is my diploma?
-Can I get a replacement?
+Where is My Diploma?
+Can I Get a Replacement?

 You may request a duplicate or replacement diploma by filling out the Diploma Request Form, which you can get from the Office of the Registrar.
 The fee for a duplicate or replacement diploma is $25.00 per diploma.
 Checks are to be made payable to Warner University.
 Please allow two or three months for delivery of the new diploma.
-Pay online here.

 Warner University recognizes your previous learning experiences.
-You can earn credit for International Baccalaureate, AP (Advanced Placement), CLEP exams, DSST exams, military and technical training.
+You can earn credit for International Baccalaureate courses, AP (Advanced Placement) courses, CLEP exams, DSST exams, military training, and technical training.
 Warner University accepts the principle that learning as a result of experience may be recognized for credit in place of regular courses that require attendance and exams.
 The Registrar’s Office manages a Prior Learning Assessment (PLA) program.

-How do I take a course away from Warner University?
+How Do I Take a Course Away from Warner University?

-Once you’ve been admitted to Warner University, you may not take courses at other colleges and universities for transfer to Warner University, except for sound academic reasons and with the prior approval of the department chairperson, coordinator, and the Dean of the appropriate school.
-Exceptions to this policy will be made only for students desiring courses not available at Warner University, but which are important to their academic programs.
+Once you’ve been admitted to Warner University, you may not take courses at other colleges and universities for transfer to Warner University except for sound academic reasons and with the prior approval of the WU department chairperson, coordinator, and the Dean of the appropriate school.
+Exceptions to this policy will be made only for students desiring courses which not available at Warner University, but which are important to their academic programs.
 If requesting to take courses at a college other than Warner University, you must complete the Transient Student Form before courses are taken.

-How can I enroll at Warner as a non-degree seeking student?
+How Can I Enroll at Warner as a Non-Degree Seeking Student?

-If you do not intend to work toward a degree at Warner University, do not qualify for regular admission, or are enrolled and seeking a degree at other college or university, you may still enroll at Warner University as a transient or non-degree seeking student.
-See Registrar to enroll and learn of conditions and limitations.
+If you do not intend to work toward a degree at Warner University, do not qualify for regular admission, or are enrolled and seeking a degree at another college or university, you may still enroll at Warner University as a transient or non-degree seeking student.
+See the Registrar to enroll and learn of conditions and limitations.